en

 Example 1

 In this example, we illustrate an instance of using Analytics Database analytic functions by using the time series analysis function nPath.
-This function searches the input data for user-specified patterns, and identifies paths that lead to an outcome.
+This function searches the input data for user-specified patterns and identifies paths that lead to an outcome.
 Assume a project flow with a Dataset “bank_web_clicks” that you wish to use as input for nPath.
 First, select the Teradata Analytic Functions recipe from the list of the Teradata plugin recipes.

 In the pop-up window that follows up, specify the input and output Datasets; see Figure 2.3.
 The output Dataset will be stored in the database and schema corresponding to the connection selected in the Store Into field.
 Click on the CREATE button when done.